 - Set a cast-iron skillet over medium heat.
 Add the olive oil.2 tablespoons olive oil

-- Add the chicken breasts to the pan and cook for 4 minutes on the first side, or until they are golden brown.4 thin-cut boneless, skinless chicken breasts
+- Add the chicken breasts to the pan and cook for 4 minutes on the first side, or until they are golden brown.4 boneless, skinless chicken breasts

 - Layer 2 pieces of mozzarella and 2-3 slices of roma tomato on each piece of chicken (or as many as it takes to cover the chicken).8 slices fresh mozzarella cheese, 10 slices Roma tomato